svlad-90/livelooping/md/looper-mux/looper-mux.md

 - Record bass, using your mic or synth, which will duck to the kick, resolving the kick bass conflict

 Another possible use-case:
-- You want to switch from the track #1 to the track #2
+- You want to switch from track #1 to track #2
 - Turn on the sidechain of the loopers #2, #3, #4 to the kick drums.
 It will totally change the meaning of those sidechained instruments
-- Start to record new material and then fade out and reset the loopers #2, #3 and #4
+- Start to record new material and then fade out and reset the loopers #2, #3, and #4

 ----

 ### Input sources sidechain

-**Note!!** The sidechain would be applied to signal of both "input controller" logical devices.
+**Note!!** The sidechain would be applied to the signal of both "input controller" logical devices.

 In order to change the sidechain settings of the input sources, use the **5-8** vertical faders on the KP3+ touch screen: